LabyMod/labymod4-api-wiki/docs/index.md

 # LabyMod4 API Wiki

-<a href="/pages/addon/">Click here to get to the wiki of our new Addon API</a>.
+Click <a href="/pages/addon/">here</a> to get to the wiki of our new addon API.

-Have you found something that is missing from this wiki and you find important or are you unsatisfied with something?
+Have you found something missing from this wiki that you think is important, or are you unhappy with something?
 Please fork our wiki repository, add/improve it and create a pull request
 <a href="https://github.com/LabyMod/labymod4-api-wiki" target="_blank">here</a>.